Beginner's Guide to Straight Razor Shaving

 • Propylene glycol

-We recommend using something organic, like Naked Armor’s Aftershave All-Purpose Organic Balm With Hemp to guarantee that it is ideal for every skin type and does not irritate your skin.
+We recommend using something organic, like Naked Armor’s Hemp Aftershave Balm, to ensure it is suitable for every skin type and won't irritate your skin.
 Unlike other aftershave products, our organic balm is packed with more than ten essential oils and vitamins to help soothe and cleanse your skin post-shave without the sting.

-Also, do not forget to clean and store your straight razor properly after shaving.
-Proper maintenance is the key to keeping your razor at its best condition for a quality shave.
+Also, remember to clean and store your straight razor properly after shaving.
+Proper maintenance is the key to keeping your razor in its best condition for a quality shave.

 Be Patient and Practice